 What should I do if my motorcycle is stolen?

 If your bike is stolen, you could recover your vehicle or get a full replacement.
 After you discover theft has happened, follow these steps:

-How do I file a claim for motorcycle theft?
+How to file an insurance claim for motorcycle theft

 During this untimely situation, you can file a theft claim quickly with a few steps:

-How can I get an antitheft discount for my motorcycle?
+How to get an antitheft discount for motorcycle insurance

 Many top motorcycle insurers offer rewards for keeping your bike safe, typically up to 10%.
 Ways you might receive an antitheft discount: